Cancellation in the Additive Twists of Fourier Coefficients for $\mathrm{GL}_2$ and $\mathrm{GL}_3$ over Number Fields: Asymptotic of Bessel Kernels and Estimates for Hankel Transforms

 \section{Asymptotic of Bessel Kernels and Estimates for Hankel Transforms}

-In this section, we shall exploit analytic results on the asymptotic behaviors of Bessel kernels in \cite{Qi-Thesis} to study Hankel transforms, which arise as the analytic component of the \Voronoi summation formula.
+In this section, we shall exploit the analytic results on the asymptotic behaviours of Bessel kernels in \cite{Qi-Bessel} to study Hankel transforms, which arise as the analytic component of the \Voronoi summation formula.